 Within three years for complicated cases with more than 10 polyps

-Within 6 months of the polyp removed was excessively large and hence, had to be removed in pieces.
+Within 6 months of the polyp being removed was excessively large and hence, had to be removed in pieces.

 Overall, regular medical check-ups can help avoid the development of normal colon polyps into cancerous ones.